CseperkePapp/fontolo/README.md

 Fontolo is in active refinement with a **functional core system** that already demonstrates something new in web design tooling.
 The live configurator works, exports complete CSS frameworks, and proves the concept of self-demonstrating design systems.

 **What's working now:**
-- Full live configuration with real-time updates across all components
+- Live configuration system in the main configurator (fontolodemo.html)
 - Complete CSS framework export with production-ready code
-- Professional UI component library built and tested within the tool itself
+- Professional UI component library demonstrated across multiple layout styles
 - Novel three-layer CSS architecture that eliminates common spacing problems

 **What we're refining:**
+- Extending live configuration to all demo pages and layouts
-- User experience and interface polish
+- User experience and interface polish across different contexts
 - Component library expansion and customization options
-- Documentation and examples for different use cases
-- Performance optimization for complex configurations

 **Where we're heading:**
 This foundation opens doors to entirely new approaches in visual web development.
 We're exploring how live design systems could transform everything from client presentations to collaborative development workflows.
 The self-demonstrating concept is just the beginning of what's possible when design tokens become interactive parameters rather than static files.